mattriley/node-module-composer/README-TEMPLATE.md

 ### Merge configuration with the `configure.merge` function

 `configure.merge`, or simply `configure` takes objects, arrays of objects, and functions and merges them in the order specified using [Lodash merge](https://lodash.com/docs#merge).
 Functions are invoked with the preceeding merged value as an argument, and the result takes the function's place in the merge sequence.
-The resulting

 ```js
 import { configure } from 'module-composer';